Restoration Druid Rotation Guide – Legion 7.3.5

 .
 I've been raiding in WoW for almost 11 years.
 Find me on

 Priorities & Abilities

 Macros & Addons

-Let's look at what spells Restoration Druids have at their disposal in patch 7.1.5 of Legion and what the primary purpose of each spell is in a dungeon and raid environment, before explaining the Restoration Druid rotation.
+Let's look at what spells Resto Druids have at their disposal in Legion and what the primary purpose of each spell is in a dungeon and raid environment, before explaining the Restoration Druid rotation.

 - Efficient instant cast single target heal over time (HoT).
 Primary ability for healing.

 - Fast, expensive single target heal with 40% increased critical strike chance and a small HoT component.

 - Slow, efficient single target heal.